Can You Sell Eggs In Michigan? Backyard and Small Farm Egg Laws

 Packaging for Legal Compliance

-Many farms use paper pulp egg cartons designed for farm egg sales because they protect eggs while allowing producers to easily apply labeling and pack dates.
+Many producers use paper pulp egg cartons designed specifically for farm egg sales because they are sturdy, stackable, and easy to label.

 Frequently Asked Questions